jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

     class="chord row"
 %}

-If it's hard to identify the 3 and 4 frets back to the next scale degree at a glance, it can help to count backwards.
+If it's hard to identify the jump back to the next scale degree at a glance, it can help to count backwards.
+If we know where the 3 is on the neighboring string, the T is two frets behind it, and the S is one fret behind the T.

+The third shape may already be well known, since it's the shell of every major chord.
 As shown in the diagram,
 since most strings are tuned a perfect fourth apart, the scale degree at the same fret on the neighboring string will be 4.
 The major third is one fret lower.
-The third shape may already be well known, since it's the shell of every major chord.
 Across the third rail (strings 3-2), the major third is at the same fret.